atanumallik1/SpringSecMaster/Documentation/SSChapter11.md

 **Note**
 *   In this case the client does not know about user's credentials , as user directly gives it to Authorization Server
-*  On success, the Client wants a `code` back to it.
+*  On success, the Client wants a authorization `code` back to it.
 I can also be PKCE token as well.
 _localhost:8080/oauth/authorize?response_type=**code**&**client_id**=client2&scope=read_

 * Now the `user` needs to be authenticated   by the `AuthenticationServer`